Federal Pell Grant (PELL)

 Complete Free Application for Federal Student Aid (FAFSA) or the California Dream Act application

 Maintains satisfactory academic progress in the manner that is consistent with the Cal Grant Program

 Students who are receiving a fee waiver, such as a Cal Vet fee waiver, or other sources to help assist with paying tuition fees will not be eligible for the MCS.
 The Middle-Class Scholarship is not applicable for students enrolled in an external Degree program.
 For more information Click HERE to go to CSAC's MCS information website.

 It truly does pay to search and apply for scholarships!
 There are tons of scholarship search sites on the internet.
-On the right side of this screen under “Resources” are just a few to get you started...Remember, you should never pay to apply for a scholarship!
+If you Scroll to the bottom of the page under “Resources” there are additional Scholarship links available for you..Remember, you should never pay to apply for a scholarship!